 About the Developer of Prelief®

-Alan E. Kligerman is the founder and Chief Executive Officer of AkPharma Inc.
+Alan E. Kligerman was the founder and Chief Executive Officer of AkPharma Inc.

 In 1974, Mr. Kligerman started the business that evolved into Lactaid Inc. which marketed over-the-counter lactase enzyme tablets and dairy-produced, lactose-hydrolyzed milk for lactose intolerant individuals.
 In 1990 and 1996, Mr. Kligerman licensed, and then sold, the Lactaid brand to McNeil Consumer Products Division of Johnson & Johnson.
 In every year since 2001, Lactaid Milk has been the largest selling branded milk in the United States.